alexmueller07/titanic-ML-model/README.md

 ## 🧠 What It Does

 - Loads and preprocesses the Titanic dataset
-- Trains a classification model (e.g., Logistic Regression or similar)
+- Trains a classification model
 - Evaluates accuracy on test data
 - Outputs predictions